FlavScents AInsights Entry for Gamma-Decalactone (CAS: 706-14-9)

 3. Natural Occurrence & Formation

 Gamma-decalactone naturally occurs in various fruits, including peaches, apricots, and strawberries.
 It is formed through the enzymatic degradation of fatty acids, specifically the beta-oxidation of ricinoleic acid.
-This compound is often used to achieve a "natural flavor" designation due to its presence in many edible fruits and its derivation from natural sources.
+This compound is often used to enhance the "natural flavor" designation in products due to its presence in many fruits.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs